Anomalous dissipation via spontaneous stochasticity with a two-dimensional autonomous velocity field: Construction of the velocity field

 \section{Construction of the velocity field}

-In this section, we construct the velocity field $u$ of Theorem~\ref{thm-main} as the limit of a sequence of smooth velocity field $\{ u_q \}_q$.
-The construction is carried out in several steps.
-First we construct a special rotating pipe in Subsection~\ref{subsec:RotatingPipe}.
-We develop this construction further in Subsection~\ref{sec:twice-rotating}.
-Then we build what will become the building block of our velocity fields in Subsection~\ref{subsec:BranchingMerging}.
-In Subsection~\ref{subsec:LInftyVelocityFields}, we use this building block to build a sequence of $L^{\infty}$ divergence free velocity fields $\{ b_q \}_{q}$.
-Finally, we construct the sequence of velocity fields $\{ u_q \}_{q}$ as well as the velocity field $u \in C^\alpha$ in Subsection~\ref{subsec:HolderConstruction} by a mollification argument.
+{ In this section, we construct the velocity field $u$ from Theorem~\ref{thm-main} as the limit of a sequence of smooth velocity fields $\{ u_q \}_q$, following a multi-step process.
+We begin by defining a velocity field supported on a pipe that rotates trajectories by $\pi/2$ while decreasing the $L^\infty$ norm - a key step in achieving the optimal $C^\alpha$ regularity.
+With this in place, we firstly construct the building block, which we then use to define a sequence of $L^\infty$ divergence-free velocity fields $\{ b_q \}_q$.
+Finally, we obtain the regularized sequence $\{ u_q \}_q$ through a mollification procedure.